Skip to content

 # data

-file="data.xml" # the XML file
+file="data.xml" # the xml file

-depth=0 # indentation level = depth in the tree structure
+depth=0 # indentation level=depth in tree structure

-dataTag=True # set to true, indicates that this is a data tag
+baliseDeDonnees=True # to true, indicates a data tag

-# create an XML parser object
+# create an xml text analysis object

-# the tag handler
+# the tag manager

 xml_parser.setContentHandler(XmlHandler())